 As already mentioned above, our selected lens is equipped with a deep cone-shaped hood with a light-absorbing coating inside.
 It must be said that even without the use of a hood, the lens is not subject to flare.
 By deliberately finding the angle at which the highlights appear as much as possible, I was able to get the following result.

 The 100mm focal length is perfect for portraits.
-However, while autofocus is completely optional for macro photography, the lack of autofocus introduces certain limitations for portrait photography.
-However, let’s analyze the lens drawing in the out-of-focus area.
+However, while autofocus is utterly optional for macro photography, the lack of autofocus introduces certain limitations for portrait photography.
+However, let's analyze the lens drawing in the out-of-focus area.

 Alas, there are no perfect lenses.
 If almost all the previous tests were passed perfectly, then here we will be disappointed.
 When you change the distance from minimum to infinity, the scale is reduced by as much as 44 percent.

 I have not yet met the worst indicator.
 Nevertheless, I successfully used the ZEISS Milvus 2/100M for subject video shooting, but I must say that the focus remained fixed.

 But if you twist the focus while filming, the result may not be very acceptable.
 It is how it looks when changing the distance from minimum to infinity.

 The ZEISS Milvus 2/100M has not unique characteristics but also impressive optical properties.
 Incredible sharpness, precise geometry, minimal vignetting, excellent glare protection, and just perfect bokeh.
 But, of course, there are also disadvantages.

 Alas, chromatic aberration on high-contrast objects is visible to the naked eye.
 As for the massive breathing of focus, this is a minus for videographers and photographers using the focusing technique.
 And also, a minus can be considered an increase of 1:2, but I must say that this is quite enough in most situations.